 In extended technique, the aryepiglottic folds can vibrate to produce a growl.

 In phonation, though, sound isn’t always produced by the larynx.
 It can also be produced by the mouth without any contribution from laryngeal structures, in buccal, esophageal or laryngeal speech, for example.

 Although we perceive only one pitch when listening to someone speak or sing, in reality, we’re also hearing a multiplicity of different frequencies, called overtones, each with different perceivable loudness (caused by the amplitudes of the sound waves in each frequency).
-The pitch we hear is determined by the frequency of largest amplitude, which is usually the fundamental frequency (fo), the frequency of vocal fold vibration.
+The pitch of a voice corresponds to its fundamental frequency, fo, the frequency at which the vocal folds vibrate.